Historical Football Kits

 bradford city 1910-11 team

 In 1895, a dispute over broken time payments led to rugby clubs from Lancashire and Yorkshire breaking away from the Rugby Football Union to form the Northern Rugby Union (which evolved new rules that would become Rugby League).
-At the time Bradford RFC, which drew its membership from the city's upper and middle classes was the leading side in the city while Manningham RFC, whose members were mainly from the working class, were a second-string team.
+At the time Bradford FC*, which drew its membership from the city's upper and middle classes was the leading rugby side in the city while Manningham FC*, whose members were mainly from the working class, were a second-string team.

 For the first few months of their inaugural season, City wore the claret and amber hooped jerseys of the rugby team before their new vertically striped shirts were delivered.
 It is incidentally believed that the claret and amber colours, unique in the League, were those of the Prince of Wales Own (West Yorkshire) Regiment.

-bradford city crest 1909City won the Division Two championship in 1908 and gained promotion to Division One.
-In 1909 the team adopted the crest of the borough of Bradford, which featured on their shirts until 1923 (making its last appearance in the 1933-34 season).
+bradford city fc crest 1909City won the Division Two championship in 1908 and gained promotion to Division One.
+In 1903 the team had adopted the crest of the borough of Bradford, and this featured on their shirts from 1909 until 1923 (making a final appearance in the 1933-34 season).
 In 1911 City finished fifth in Division One, their highest ever placing and won the FA Cup, beating the then powerful Newcastle United 1-0 in a replay.
 The distinctive, yoked shirts of the period became forever associated with this side and were to be revived on several occasions.

-There was to be no further glory, however, and the Bantams went into long term decline, dropping into Division Two in 1922 and then into Division Three (North) in 1927.
-Although the club returned to Division Two only two years later, it would be a temporary recovery and in 1937 The Bantams found themselves back in Division Three (North) where they would remain for 23 years before being relegated to Division Four in 1961.
+There was to be no further glory, however, and City went into long term decline, dropping into Division Two in 1922 and then into Division Three (North) in 1927.
+Although the club returned to Division Two only two years later, it would be a temporary recovery and in 1937 The Bantams found themselves back bradford city fc crest early 50sin Division Three (North) where they would remain for 23 years before being relegated to Division Four in 1961.

-In 1982, City were promoted back into Division Three but the following summer, the club faced bankruptcy.
+In the summer of 1983, despite having been promoted back into Division Three, the club faced bankruptcy.
 A pre-season photograph shows the players wearing an all-white kit but when the 1983-84 season started, the team turned out in a claret and amber kit designed by Patrick for Motherwell FC.
-The following season the white kit (favoured by manager Trevor Cherry, a former Leeds player) was adopted, which featured a circular badge.
+The following season an all-white kit (favoured by manager Trevor Cherry, a former Leeds player) was adopted.

-In the late Nineties, City climbed up from Nationwide Division Two (the old third Division) all the way to the Premier Division where they spent two unforgettable seasons 1999-2001.
-In 2004 the Bantams marked their centenary and briefly wore a replica of their original claret and amber strip but the deal with the manufacturer, Diadora, collapsed and a more modern kit was adopted.
+In the late Nineties, City climbed up from Nationwide Division Two (the old third Division) bradford city fc 2003 centenary crestall the way to the Premier Division where they spent two unforgettable seasons 1999-2001.
+In 2003-04 the Bantams marked their centenary with the obligatory special crest.

-With acknowledgements to Richard Sanders' "Beastly Fury" (Bantam Press 2009 ISBN 978 059305 9708), from which much of the detail of the failed merger between Bradford City and Bradford RFC is derived.
+With acknowledgements to Richard Sanders' "Beastly Fury" (Bantam Press 2009), from which much of the detail of the failed merger between Bradford City and Bradford RFC is derived and John Dewhirst for his help with the crest history.

 Sources

-Photograph courtesy of Bantams Past.
-Crests are the property of Bradford City FC.
+Crests are the property of Bradford City AFC.